keybindings.json

 property.

-1. Edit a default keybinding
+for specific keys.1.
+Edit a default keybinding

 2. Add key code support to a keybinding

-The {KeyZ}
+{KeyZ}

-keycode will ensure that The Z key is used for this keybinding, regardless of the user’s keyboard layout.
+keycode will ensure that The Z key is used for this keybinding, regardless of the user’s keyboard layout.3.
+Create a custom command

 custom:

-prefix, along with your command name, to add a custom command name. -
+prefix, along with your command name, to add a custom command name.

 .zshrc